 - 21.1.
 If a candidate fails to appear before the examining committee for final viva-voce, on the date fixed by the Head of the Department the following are the time frame and penalty. - 21.2.
 The re-viva-voce must be completed within two years.
-An amount of fine prescribed by the University must be charged to the candidate. - 21.3.
+The fine prescribed by the University must be paid by candidate. - 21.3.
 After successful completion of thesis final viva-voce if a student fails to submit the corrected version of the thesis within 15 days he/she will be levied a fine prescribed by the University at the time of sending the proposal for result declaration